-Doug Weight became assistant general manager after the Islanders' 2014 season, and remains an assistant coach, a position he's held since 2011.
+Doug Weight became assistant general manager after the Islanders' 2013-14 season and remains as an assistant coach, a position he's held since 2011.

 Weight, a veteran of 19 NHL seasons and 1,335 NHL games, finished his career in 65th place on the NHL’s all time scoring list with 1,033 points.
 The Detroit, MI, native’s 748 career assists ranked 40th all time, while his 1,238 regular season games played were the 76th highest total in NHL history.